yandex/yandex-search-mcp-server/readme.md

 After updating the configuration, the system should automatically detect and run the server, exposing the `ai_search_with_yazeka` and `web_search` tools for use.

-## 2. Running with Python + MCP Config
+### Option 2: Use Python + MCP Config

-## Installation
+#### Step 1.
+Install required libraries

 ```bash
   pip install -r requirements.txt
 ```

-### Integration with MCP Settings for Local Python Execution
+#### Step 2.
+Configure the MCP Settings for Local Python Execution

-To integrate the MCP server with your system using Python, add the following configuration to your MCP settings and set `SEARCH_API_KEY`:
+To setup the MCP server on your system using Python, add the following configuration to your MCP settings and set `SEARCH_API_KEY`:

 ```json
 {